Reconnect Weekends Ltd needs to gather and use certain information about individuals in order to ensure high quality service for all partners.

-Personal data is of no value to Coaching for Talent and iPapilio JS Ltd unless the businesses can make use of it.
+Personal data is of no value to Reconnect Weekends Ltd unless the business can make use of it.
 However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft:

 - When working with personal data, employees should ensure the screens of their computers are always locked when left unattended.

 - Personal data should not be shared informally.
 In particular, it should never be sent by email, as this form of communication is not secure.